 The issue of regulating lobbyist access to the jurisdiction’s politicians or significant officials can raise questions.
 Here it could be about whether the jurisdiction’s citizens have a continual right of access to their elected government or not.
 As well, there is the issue of assuring governmental transparency and a healthy dialogue with the citizens.

-The well-oiled government machine has employees like secretaries and assistants who have the function of being gatekeepers for the officials that matter.
-It includes staff dedicated to monitoring traditional and social media coverage on the issues at hand.
+These “gatekeeper” teams also includes staff dedicated to monitoring traditional and social media coverage on the issues at hand.
 These employees, if they are astute enough, can alert the officials to disinformation campaigns or prevent these officials from being swayed by them.

 The 2016 fake-news crisis which highlighted the distortion of the 2016 US Presidential Election and UK Brexit referendum became a wake-up call regarding how the online space can be managed to work against disinformation.

 Here, Silicon Valley took on the task of managing online search engines, social-media platforms and online advertising networks to regulate foreign influence and assure accountability when it comes to political messaging in the online space.
 This included identity verification of advertiser accounts or keeping detailed historical records of ads from political advertisers on ad networks or social media or clamping down on coordinated inauthentic behaviour on social media platforms.

 In addition to this, an increasingly-large army of “fact-checkers” organised by credible newsrooms, universities and similar organisations appeared.
 These groups researched and verified claims which were being published through the media or on online platforms and would state whether they are true or false based on their research.